dotnet/runtime/docs/workflow/building/coreclr/linux-instructions.md

 - libssl-dev
 - libkrb5-dev
 - libnuma-dev (optional, enables numa support)
-- autoconf
+- autoconf (needed for Mono Runtime)
-- automake
+- automake (needed for Mono Runtime)
-- libtool
+- libtool  (needed for Mono Runtime)

 Note: ARM clang has a known issue with CompareExchange ([#15074](https://github.com/dotnet/coreclr/issues/15074)), so for ARM you must